 Following proper guidelines when it comes to thawing meat means that you won’t get sick with food poisoning and have those painful post-meal stomachaches.
 Using a few simple tips for defrosting frozen meat will make it safer, whether you need to add some lean protein to your meals or you’re looking to unleash your inner carnivore and make your diet more effective than keto.

 If you have time to spare, always thaw frozen items in the fridge.
 This will keep meat cold while it defrosts and prevent any bacteria growth.
 It could take hours or even overnight to completely thaw out, but it’s the safest option.
 Just be sure to cook the meat within one to two days of thawing it in the fridge.

 Your microwave is another great tool since it has a defrosting feature which is safe for meat and poultry.
 Check the manual first to see the recommended way to thaw meats based on the model.
-In most cases, it’s best to microwave it in intervals (such as 30 seconds or one minute) until the meat is completed thawed.
-You should also only use this method if you’re planning on cooking it right away, though, as the heat from the microwave might start to warm or slightly cook certain areas of the meat.
+In most cases, it’s best to microwave it in intervals (such as 30 seconds or one minute) until the meat is completely thawed.
+You should only use this method if you’re planning on cooking it right away, though, as the heat from the microwave might start to warm or slightly cook certain areas of the meat.

 These simple tips will make your weeknight cooking habits so much easier.
 Thawing meat the correct way can be quicker than expected and allow you to safely enjoy it in whatever dish you make.